- Concerts 2020

 Conductor, Peter van Drimmelen

 Born in Holland, Peter studied violin at the Rotterdam Conservatory and viola at the Utrecht Conservatory.
 He was Sub-Principal viola in a choir-accompanying orchestra in Delft and then a member of the Auckland Philharmonia from 1983 to 1987, with two years as violist in the Auckland String Quartet.
 He conducted three ASQ Summer School orchestra projects during that time.
 While in the NZSO, which he joined in 1987, he conducted the Wellington Chamber Orchestra numerous times and also the St Matthews Chamber Orchestra (Auckland), the Nelson Symphony Orchestra, and the Manawatu Sinfonia on a near-annual basis since 2003.
-He also adjudicated for local ensembles and since 2014 has done this on an annual basis for the KBB Festival in Auckland.
+He has also adjudicated for local ensembles.
 In 1996 Peter set up the Michael Monaghan Young Musicians Foundation, to encourage young musicians to audition for an opportunity to play a concerto movement with a professional orchestra made up of volunteers from the NZSO and Wellington Orchestra.
 Over 100 teenagers availed themselves of this opportunity in the 14 years that Peter ran the Foundation.
 Peter has made numerous recordings for Radio NZ.
 He retired from the NZSO in 2014 and since then has written his memoirs ‘Driving for Music’, where he recounts his life in a professional orchestra and behind the wheel of a bus.
-If you are interested, the book is still available at email@example.com.
+If you are interested, the book is still available at firstname.lastname@example.org.
 In 2018 Peter was made a life member of the Manawatu Youth Orchestra Inc.

 Evelyn Rawlins Arts Trust